Use Neon branches for schema migrations: Test with production-like data and automatically track schema changes in your PRs

 • A pg_restore client if you are loading the employees or postgres_air database.
 The pg_restore client is included with a standalone PostgreSQL installation.
 See PostgreSQL Downloads.

 • A Neon database connection string.
 After creating a database, you can obtain the connection string from the Connection Details widget on the Neon Dashboard.
-In the instructions that follow, replace postgres://[user]:[password]@[neon_hostname]/[dbname] with your connection string.
+In the instructions that follow, replace postgresql://[user]:[password]@[neon_hostname]/[dbname] with your connection string.

 • A Neon Pro account if you intend to install a dataset larger than 3 GB.